-Overspending and compulsive buying can be defined as inappropriate, excessive and out of control phenomenon like we see in other addictions.
-Impulsiveness is the key feature, basically lack of control over ones impulses lead towards damages. “shopoholism” shopping addiction can wreak havoc on a person’s life, family, relationships, physical and mental health and finances.
+Overspending and compulsive buying can be defined as inappropriate, excessive and out of control phenomenon as we see in other addictions.
+Impulsiveness is the key feature, basically, lack of control over one’s impulses lead towards damages. “shopaholism” shopping addiction can wreak havoc on a person’s life, family, relationships, physical and mental health, and finances.
 “Shopping, done to excess, can spin out of control and lead to bigger problems, spoiling rather than enhancing your quality of life.
 The more you use shopping as an attempt to fill an inner void, manage your feelings, repair your mood, or pursue a ‘perfect’ image, the more likely it is that you need to take a closer look at what this behavior is costing you.
 At times you start using shopping as a defense mechanism against your negative emotion or feeling.
-You can get temporarily escape from you problems but at the end of the day they still exist.
+You can get temporarily escape from your problems but at the end of the day, they still exist.
 And what makes you more miserable is their existence.

 Shopaholics get some kind of high when they buy something, it means that endorphins and dopamines, naturally occurring opiate receptor sites in the brain, they get switched on and the person starts feeling elated.
 Once they feel good, their behavior will automatically reinforce and they will fall prey to the trap of addiction.
 When it happens to you, a negative change in your spending habits is quite noticeable.
 For instance, you are likely tempted to dash off to the mall to buy items you don’t really need.
 You will feel buying new things every day, no matter you need them or not, this is something in your head, which constantly keep you focusing on buying stuff.

-The cell phones particularly the smart-phones have play a ground-breaking role in the life of people particularly teenage.
-Phone has become a necessity these days on the other hand it has the whole thing at just a few keys away.
+The cell phones particularly the smart-phones have played a ground-breaking role in the life of people particularly teenage.
+The phone has become a necessity these days, on the other hand, it has the whole thing at just a few keys away.
 Networking, email, movies, games, music, internet and even calling, everything is just a matter of a few clicks.
 Every other child is a gadget addict.
 The teenagers these days are smarter than their parents, they do not involve in social gatherings but social networking, they do not go outside in parks to play but have the play stations and video games, they do not have human friends but gadgets and most amusingly they do not have hobbies or habits but, addiction.

 - Improving the workaholic’s awareness regarding his problem in order to facilitate the therapeutic process.